aartisr/heimdall-electra/README.md

 ---

-## Running a Vertical Slice (End-to-End Pipeline)
+## Follow One Synthetic Observation from Waveform to Record

-The vertical slice reproduces the complete synthetic pipeline from raw waveform to audit bundle in a single deterministic run.
+The vertical slice carries a deterministic synthetic observation from L0-like waveform to candidate assessment and an audit bundle in one run.
+It is the repository’s primary daily sanity check—not an end-to-end demonstration of field detection.

 ```bash
 PYTHONPATH=src python3.11 scripts/run_vertical_slice.py